Reading time: About 3 minutes

 If only we could plan our time better and use it more efficiently, we’d be able to write more productively.

 1-Understand your writing speed.
 I know that I can write 400 (hard) or 650-750 (easy) words in 30 minutes.
 This knowledge allows me to plan my writing day.
 If you don’t know how many words you can write in 30 minutes, then start timing yourself.
 (This may take you several weeks.
 It’s worth it!)
+Use this form at no charge.
 The actual number doesn’t matter.
 What matters is that you know it.
 Once you have this information, you’ll be able to schedule yourself.

 2-Begin every assignment you have by reverse-engineering it.
 Writing is far more than sitting at a keyboard and having your fingers move over it quickly.
-As I explain in my book 8½ Steps to Writing Faster, Better, writing consists of a series of discrete steps that are best tackled individually and in a particular order.
+As I explain in my book, writing consists of a series of discrete steps that are best tackled individually and in a particular order.
 Research before you write, for example.
-And only edit when you have finished writing and have taken some time for incubation.
+And edit only when you have finished writing and have taken some time for incubation.
 When you receive an assignment, your boss or editor won’t care precisely when you perform these tasks, as long as you meet the deadline, but you must care.
 Don’t leave this planning up to chance.
 Instead, attach a date to each one of these tasks.
 Enter them in your calendar.

 3-Understand when you work best.
 For example, I know that I am now a morning lark.
 (I used to be a night owl.)
 Because I write most easily in the morning, I try to reserve my time before 11 am for writing, which means I usually schedule meetings or interviews for afternoons.
 I also know that no matter what time I wake up or how big a breakfast I eat, I am always starving for lunch between 11 and 11:30 so I make sure I get a snack at that time.
 You will be different, but respect your preferences and make them work for you rather than against you.